sunshowers-code/rust-cli-recommendations/src/hierarchical-config.md

 5. System-wide configuration
 6. Default configuration shipped with the program.

-The only exception is that color support *should* follow the rules listed in the [Colors](./colors.md) section.
+There are some exceptions.
+For example, color support *should* follow the rules listed in the [Colors](./colors.md) section.

 **Configurations *should* be merged rather than completely overwritten.** Consider the following configuration files.